-Or it could be phrased as, if you assume that the system you are working on actually works, what else can it do (in this case determine with extreme accuracy the position of the sensing aircraft themselves).
-How is the utility of outsiders consistent with the discovery by Herb Simon (Carnegie Mellon University) that it takes about "40,000 facts" to make an expert.
-That is, until one has about that many facts and concepts at one's disposal-at the tip of tongue, so to speak, it is not easy to correlate anything new with everything that is already known.
-Similar conclusions are recounted, for instance by Malcolm Gladwell, that 10,000 hours of practice are required whether one is a musician, a public speaker, or a Professor of Physics.
+Or it could be phrased: if you assume that the system you are working on actually works, what else can it do (in this case determine with extreme accuracy the position of the sensing aircraft themselves).
+How is the utility of outsiders consistent with the discovery by Herb Simon (Carnegie Mellon University) that it takes about "40,000 facts" to make an expert?
+That is, until one has about that many facts and concepts at one's disposal-at the tip of tongue, so to speak-- it is not easy to correlate anything new with everything that is already known.
+Similar conclusions are recounted, for instance by Malcolm Gladwell, that 10,000 hours of practice are required whether one is a musician, a public speaker, or a professor of physics.
 How, then, can an occasional consultant help?

-As a member of a high-function group such as PSAC in its glory days, the individuals are chosen because of their demonstrated record of accomplishment, scientific integrity, and constructiveness.
-In general, they not only get along, they even like one another and are bound in a common mission.
+Individual members of a high-function group such as PSAC in its glory days are chosen because of their demonstrated record of accomplishment, scientific integrity, and constructiveness.
+In general, they not only get along, they often like one another and are bound in a common mission.